What’s To Know About Welting?

 The Last Word

-From the information mentioned above, it’s clear that each construction method is different.
-Knowing this, it’s still important to realize that no one method in particular is better than the other.
-While each produces a shoe with different qualities and characteristics, the final decision rests on the wearer’s preference.
+Each shoe construction method has its own merits.
+Knowing this, it’s still important to realize that no one method in particular that is notably superior than another.
+Each welt produces a shoe with different qualities and characteristics.
+The final decision of what welt is right for you rests firmly on the wearer’s individual preference.
 Just as the production processes differ, the wearer’s foot does as well.

-Luckily for our customers though, we offer both options at HELM Boots.
-Our line of handcrafted styles is designed using either the Goodyear welt or the Blake Stitch methods.
-If you’re curious to know which boot is made using which style of welting, you can reach out at any time and we would be happy to answer any questions and point you in the right direction.
-For more information on either method, see our full line here to try on a pair and decide for yourself which welting method you prefer!
+Our line of handcrafted styles is designed using the Blake Stitch method.
+If you’re curious to know more about which HELM boot style is right for you, you can reach out at any time and we would be happy to answer any questions and point you in the right direction.
+For more information on how to size, ways to style, or to explore our full lineup check out more from the HELM blog.